ibm-cloud-docs/Cloudant/api/replication.md

 1. A replication can be created by using a [replication document](#replication-document-format) in the `_replicator` database.
-  Creating and modifying replications in this way enables control of a replication in the same as working with other documents.
+  Creating and modifying replications in this way enables control of a replication in the same way as working with other documents.
   Replication jobs created this way are resumed automatically after a node restart.
 2. A replication can be started by `POST`ing a JSON document that describes the wanted replication directly to the `/_replicate` endpoint.